 The Trader Edge diffusion index equals the percentage of independent variables indicating a recession.
-With the recent additions, there are now a total of 18 explanatory variables, each with a unique look-back period and recession threshold.
-The resulting diffusion index and changes in the diffusion index are used to estimate the probit, logit, and neural network forecasting models.
+With the additions, there are now a total of 21 explanatory variables, each with a unique look-back period and recession threshold.
+The resulting diffusion index and changes in the diffusion index are used to calculate the probit, logit, and neural network model forecasts.

 Please note that past estimates and index values will change whenever the historical data is revised.
 All current and past forecasts and index calculations are based on the latest revised data.